Deep Dive: MercadoLibre ($MELI)

 Balance-sheet leverage expands without margin support (metrics: net debt as presented; operating margin).

-Atomic Take: MELI is a compounding machine that keeps choosing to stay aggressive, so the only rational way to underwrite the story is to watch whether credit and Argentina ever force the reactor to throttle down.
+Atomic Take: MELI is a compounding machine that keeps choosing to stay aggressive.
+The only rational way to underwrite the story is to watch whether credit and Argentina ever force the reactor to throttle down.

 Reference Notes